cddbldot/coursera-3/CodeBook.md

 ## Transformations in Step 2: Extract mean and standard deviation measurements

 I subset the `data` object to retrieve only the columns with the headings `subject` and `activity` as well as all columns who have `mean` or `std` in the column name followed by a `(`.

+## Transformations in Step 3: Use descriptive activity names

+Activities are logged by their ids.
+To get descriptive activity names I read the respective labels from *activity_labels.txt* and factorized the `activity` column.

+## Transformations in Step 4: Appropriately label the data set with descriptive variable names

+The variables are already descriptive because they were labeled in Step 2.
+Here I just removed the characters `()-` from the variable names so they are easier to read.
+The first letters of the substrings `mean` and `std` needed to be capitalized.

+I explicitly don't want to have the variable names in lowercase (as the course materials suggested) because the capital letters give structure to the variable names.
+They are much easier to read this way.

+## Transformations in Step 5: create a tidy data set with the average of each variable for each activity and each subject

+For the `tidy` data set I needed to group the data by subject and activity, which for a `data.table` object can easily be achieved with `by = c("subject", "activity)`.
+Then I have to iterate over each column and calculate the mean for the stored data. `.SD` is a `data.table` containing the subset of data for each group, so I can simply call `lapply(.SD, mean)`.

+I still have the "old" variable names.
+To clarify I calculated the average over the original data I also added `Avg` to all headers starting from column 3.

+I chose a *wide* format for the tidy data set.
+There is no missing data, so there is also no benefit in converting the data to a *long* format.

+## Result

+The result of all transformations is a tidy data set with the following columns.

+* subject - the subject id of type `integer`
+* activity - the activity id of type `factor` with 6 levels *walking, walking_upstairs, walking_downstairs, sitting, standing, laying*

+The averages of mean and standard deviation measures from the studies of type `numeric`:

+* tBodyAccMeanXAvg
+* tBodyAccMeanYAvg
+* tBodyAccMeanZAvg
+* tBodyAccStdXAvg
+* tBodyAccStdYAvg
+* tBodyAccStdZAvg
+* tGravityAccMeanXAvg
+* tGravityAccMeanYAvg
+* tGravityAccMeanZAvg
+* tGravityAccStdXAvg
+* tGravityAccStdYAvg
+* tGravityAccStdZAvg
+* tBodyAccJerkMeanXAvg
+* tBodyAccJerkMeanYAvg
+* tBodyAccJerkMeanZAvg
+* tBodyAccJerkStdXAvg
+* tBodyAccJerkStdYAvg
+* tBodyAccJerkStdZAvg
+* tBodyGyroMeanXAvg
+* tBodyGyroMeanYAvg
+* tBodyGyroMeanZAvg
+* tBodyGyroStdXAvg
+* tBodyGyroStdYAvg
+* tBodyGyroStdZAvg
+* tBodyGyroJerkMeanXAvg
+* tBodyGyroJerkMeanYAvg
+* tBodyGyroJerkMeanZAvg
+* tBodyGyroJerkStdXAvg
+* tBodyGyroJerkStdYAvg
+* tBodyGyroJerkStdZAvg
+* tBodyAccMagMeanAvg
+* tBodyAccMagStdAvg
+* tGravityAccMagMeanAvg
+* tGravityAccMagStdAvg
+* tBodyAccJerkMagMeanAvg
+* tBodyAccJerkMagStdAvg
+* tBodyGyroMagMeanAvg
+* tBodyGyroMagStdAvg
+* tBodyGyroJerkMagMeanAvg
+* tBodyGyroJerkMagStdAvg
+* fBodyAccMeanXAvg
+* fBodyAccMeanYAvg
+* fBodyAccMeanZAvg
+* fBodyAccStdXAvg
+* fBodyAccStdYAvg
+* fBodyAccStdZAvg
+* fBodyAccJerkMeanXAvg
+* fBodyAccJerkMeanYAvg
+* fBodyAccJerkMeanZAvg
+* fBodyAccJerkStdXAvg
+* fBodyAccJerkStdYAvg
+* fBodyAccJerkStdZAvg
+* fBodyGyroMeanXAvg
+* fBodyGyroMeanYAvg
+* fBodyGyroMeanZAvg
+* fBodyGyroStdXAvg
+* fBodyGyroStdYAvg
+* fBodyGyroStdZAvg
+* fBodyAccMagMeanAvg
+* fBodyAccMagStdAvg
+* fBodyBodyAccJerkMagMeanAvg
+* fBodyBodyAccJerkMagStdAvg
+* fBodyBodyGyroMagMeanAvg
+* fBodyBodyGyroMagStdAvg
+* fBodyBodyGyroJerkMagMeanAvg
+* fBodyBodyGyroJerkMagStdAvg